openhab/openhab-addons/addons/binding/org.openhab.binding.loxone/README.md

 This binding integrates [Loxone Miniserver](https://www.loxone.com/enen/products/miniserver-extensions/) with [openHAB](http://www.openhab.org/).
 Miniserver is represented as a [Thing](http://docs.openhab.org/configuration/things.html).
 Miniserver controls, that are visible in the Loxone [UI](https://www.loxone.com/enen/kb/user-interface-configuration/), are exposed as openHAB channels.

-Binding has the Loxone-specific code separated in a .core package.
-This code does not depend on the openHAB framework and can be easily used to handle Loxone Miniservers in other Java applications.

 ## Features

 The following features are currently supported:

   * [Discovery](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) of Miniservers available on the local network